About RI’s Public Forests Protection Bill

-The Old Growth Forest Protection Act would create the first state laws to protect forests and biodiversity on public land.
-This includes prohibiting logging of Old Growth forests on state-owned and municipal-owned land, prohibiting clear cutting on state-owned land, creating a functional natural areas preserve system to protect Natural Heritage Areas, requiring environmental review before state logging operations, and bringing back the Rhode Island Natural Heritage Program.
+The Natural Forest Protection Act would create the first state law to protect forests and biodiversity on public land in Rhode Island.
+This includes prohibiting clearcutting forests on state-owned land, creating natural area preserves to protect Old Growth Forests and Natural Heritage Areas.
+It would also require environmental review and public input before state logging operations and bring back the Rhode Island Natural Heritage Program to protect rare and endangered species.

 History of the Bill